binder-examples/octave/README.md

-# statistics-resampling online in Jupyter Octave Kernel
+# statistics-resampling online in Jupyter Notebook

 Try the statistics-resampling package online in a Jupyter Notebook with an GNU Octave kernel using Binder.